saloniamatteo/csnake/README.md

 Initially written on April 9, 2021.
 Current version can be found in `csnake.c`

 ## Features
-`csnake` shows three values in the top-left corner:
+`csnake` shows four values in the top-left corner:
+	- Difficulty;
 	- Current score;
 	- How many apples have been eaten;
 	- Current snake length;